New York-bound, a ballet star rises in Bollywood's heartland

-MUMBAI Amiruddin Shah has been described as India's "Billy Elliot" -- a young lover of dance who rises from humble beginnings to great things on the ballet stage.
+MUMBAI (Reuters) - Amiruddin Shah has been described as India's "Billy Elliot" -- a young lover of dance who rises from humble beginnings to great things on the ballet stage.

 It is strangely appropriate.
 Shah, the 16-year-old son of a metal welder, dared to give up his studies a few years back to chase his ballet dreams.